 Another activity that is bound to solidify the importance of waste management while instilling the virtue of doing in your child is organizing or participating in neighbourhood clean-up drives.
 It is fairly easy to organize one.
 Contact your local school or club to gather motivated young people on a weekend.
 Provide them with gloves and other equipment required for picking trash off the streets.

 In small groups, go around your neighbourhood collecting litter.
 Once collected, sort them according to its recyclability and have it suitably treated.
 This activity train children against littering, and make the importance of waste management apparent to them.

-Learning about waste management does not have to be boring.
+Waste management for kids does not have to be boring.
 Environmental care immediately concerns us, so its importance can be palpably felt through a number of fun games.